maxfloresv/maxfloresv/README.md

 ## 👋 Welcome to my GitHub page!

-I'm a Computer Scientist from Santiago, Chile 🇨🇱.
+I'm a Computer Scientist and Engineer from Santiago, Chile 🇨🇱.
 I work in the following areas:

 - Software Engineering 💻
 - Theoretical CS ⚙️ (Algorithms, Data Structures, Theory of Computation, Probabilistic Computation, Approximation Algorithms).